momentfree/node-red-contrib-process-list/README.md

 ## Usage
 Use the editor to filter output with search string (`value`) against specified property (`property`).
 Process details are returned in output array when propery's value contains search term, the match is **case insensitive**.
 You can specify a search term with `msg.tasksearch` input property also.
 `property` must be selected using the editor.
 Default is 'name or cmdline'.
 If at least one of these 2 property's value contains search term the process will be returned in output array.
+When no process are returned from filter (array with no items), the node outputs an empty string.
 To get info on a specific process use editor and configure a filter based on property value.

 example: to filter processes witch `name` or `cmdline` contains the search term: 'node'.